usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 change or limit the coverage of the definition.
 Rather, the Department recognizes that the word “maintain” can have multiple relevant meanings.
-In some circumstances, “maintain” may mean “to continue in possession” of property, whereas in other circumstances it might mean “to engage in general repair and upkeep” of property.
-3 The Department uses the word “maintain” elsewhere in the title II regulation, at § 35.133(a), consistent with the latter definition.
+In some circumstances, “maintain” may mean “to continue in possession” of property, whereas in other circumstances it might mean “to engage in general repair and upkeep” of property. {% fn 3 %} The Department uses the word “maintain” elsewhere in the title II regulation, at § 35.133(a), consistent with the latter definition.
 In contrast, the third part of the definition for “archived web content” specifies that content must not be altered or updated after the